CodinGame/monaco-vscode-api/README.md

 - **Base** (included by default): `@codingame/monaco-vscode-base-service-override`
   - Contains some general-use services that are mandatory to most of the other features
+- **Monarch**:
+  - When textmate and theme service overrides are not used, it allows to restore some standalone features (Token inspection and toggle high contrast commands)
 - **Host** (included by default): `@codingame/monaco-vscode-host-service-override`
   - Interaction with the host/browser (shutdown veto, focus/active management, window opening, fullscreen...)
 - **Extensions** (included by default): `@codingame/monaco-vscode-extensions-service-override`